Advanced Esthetic & Restorative Dentistry One-year

 The Advanced Esthetic & Restorative Dentistry one-year Preceptorship is designed to offer comprehensive training in all aspects of esthetic and contemporary restorative dentistry.
 Experience given in the program includes review of esthetic and related literature, didactic presentations, and laboratory and extensive clinical observation.
 The goal of the curriculum is to provide dentists with a scientifically-based rationale for all diagnostic, treatment planning, and patient care decisions.
 This includes esthetic dental techniques, use of articulators, and training in other instrumentation, as well as the dental materials used in all aspects of esthetics and contemporary restorative dentistry.

 The didactic format will include lecture, laboratory time, literature review, and video review.
-The trainees will have the opportunity to observe patient care experiences, and participate in limited controlled patient care experiences.
+The trainees will have the opportunity to observe patient care experiences.
 The curriculum includes topics such as treatment planning and smile design (including occlusion), ceramic veneers, ceramic posterior restorations, esthetic metal ceramics, all-ceramic systems, computer-generated ceramic restorations, composites (direct and indirect restorations), contemporary esthetic materials, periodontal esthetics, and esthetic considerations in implants.

 Upon arrival, you will immediately start to attend our Aesthetic Continuum, which is our top continuing education course in esthetics that we give to local dentists in the US.
 Each participant will also be able to go to selected esthetic courses that we offer through the Office of Continuing Dental Education for free.